Navigating Import Duty from China to USA

 A common mistake is misclassifying goods under the Harmonized Tariff Schedule (HTS), which can result in paying higher tariffs.
 Not accounting for currency fluctuations affecting shipping and material costs is another pitfall.

 Ensuring invoice details are correct and tracking exchange rates can prevent these issues.
-Clear communication with suppliers is also vital to avoid extra costs, as it ensures everyone is on the same page regarding product specifications and prices.
+Clear communication with suppliers is also vital to avoid extra costs from import duty from China to USA, as it ensures everyone is on the same page regarding product specifications and prices.

 Additionally, carefully vetting suppliers plays a crucial role in cost control.
 Without diligence, you might face quality issues or delivery delays, which can add to expenses.